LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/mars-rover.rst

 use by writing tests and classes for the Mars rover named Curiosity.

 .. figure:: figures/curiosity-rover-selfie.jpg
-   :alt: Image of Curiosity rover taken by the rover on Mars.
+   :alt: Curiosity rover taken by the rover on Mars.

    Selfie of Curiosity on Mars.